roshanjha280/ChatApplicationForPC/README.md

 # ChatApplicationForPC
 This is a GUI based WhatsApp like chat application for PC using JAVA Networking and socket programming.
-Multiple(more than two) clients can chat at single time.
+Multiple(more than two) users can chat at single time.
 The number of users who are currently connected can also be checked.